A Brief Introduction to Rastafarianism

 Some followers choose to classify the religion as Ethiopian Orthodox Christianity (distinguishing it from Catholic and Protestant Christianity) or even Judaism.

-In the latter case the belief is held that black people are descended from the twelve tribes of Israel, and that black Jews have lived in Ethiopia for centuries, disconnected from the rest of Judaism.
-This and other ideas result from interpretation of Bible translations, which are also thought to be incomplete and have been distorted by white oppressors over time.
+In the latter case, the belief is held that black people are descended from the twelve tribes of Israel and that black Jews have lived in Ethiopia for centuries, disconnected from the rest of Judaism.
+This and other ideas result from the interpretation of Bible translations, which are also thought to be incomplete and have been distorted by white oppressors over time.

 Ital breakfast